Insa-Maria/Virtual_Tour/README.md

 Overview of the steps to follow to set up Marzipano, Hubs and LRS with the software framework presented in this repository

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 1. Download [Virtual Tour Framework](https://github.com/Insa-Maria/Virtual_Tour) (software framework)
 2. Create Virtual Tour with 360 images and [Marzipano Tool](https://www.marzipano.net/tool/) and 360 images
-3. Customise Virtual Tour to your Organisation
+3. Customise Virtual Tour to your Organisation:
    i.
-Implement Web Design
+Implement Web Design,
    ii.
-Integrate 360 images
+Integrate 360 images,
    iii.
 Integrate MaplinHotspots and VideoHotspots iv.
 Integrate Accessible Sub-Grouped Menu
-4. Learning Record Stores (LRS) Set Up
+4. Learning Record Stores (LRS) Set Up:
    i.
-Create Learning Record Store account ii.
-Connect your website to the LRS and send statement iii.
+Create Learning Record Store account, ii.
+Connect your website to the LRS and send statement, iii.
 Run a Test
 5. Host your Virtual Tour using Amazon S3 (AWS S3)
-6. Create 3D Environment with [Mozilla Hub](https://hubs.mozilla.com/spoke)
+6. Create 3D Environment with [Mozilla Hub](https://hubs.mozilla.com/spoke):
    i.
-Create 3D environment and Link ii.
+Create 3D environment and Link, ii.
 Get Link to Allow Users Log In

 [Click here](https://github.com/Insa-Maria/Virtual_Tour/blob/master/Documentation.pdf) for a more detailed documentation of the above decsribed steps.